Here are the juiciest tidbits from the other indictment, the one that everyone should be reading | Fast Company

 This morning, all the headlines were dominated by the news that former Trump campaign chairman Paul Manafort was asked to surrender himself to the authorities over alleged money laundering and other misdeeds.
 But another indictment was unsealed later this morning that is much more compelling—and unlike the Manafort indictment, this one actually contains some juicy details about the Trump campaign and its ties to Russia.
 It concerns the activities of former Trump campaign adviser George Papadopoulos, who was arrested at Dulles airport in July and, most crucially, has been cooperating with Robert Mueller’s investigators.

 The court document reads like a spy thriller, albeit with more inept characters.
-The three big players are Papadopoulos, a man knowns as the “professor” who has ties with Russia, and a Russian woman referred to as the “Female Russian National” or “Putin’s niece” who claimed to be connected with the Russian government.
+The three big players are Papadopoulos, a man known as the “professor” who has ties with Russia, and a Russian woman referred to as the “Female Russian National” or “Putin’s niece” who claimed to be connected with the Russian government.
 Here’s a truncated timeline of what allegedly happened:

 - When first questioned by the U.S. government, Papadopoulos played down his involvement with the other two–saying they had few interactions and it had nothing to do with Trump’s campaign.
 Now the former Trump advisor has admitted that, beginning in March 2016, the Professor contacted Papadopoulos when he learned he had ties to the campaign, telling him he had ties to the Kremlin.